marksherriff/cs4720-f22-website/apps.md

 Notes:

-* No extra credit given past 250 pts.
+* No extra credit given past 250 XP.
-* Required Features = 130 pts / Optional Features = 120 pts.
+* Required Features = 130 XP / Optional Features = 120 XP.
 * You cannot do the same optional feature twice for more points.
 * Students declare in their final documentation what they want considered for the optional features.
 * We will not grade the "best" set of optional features (i.e. people can't "shotgun" for more points).
-* If your feature selection point total is between 120 and 130 points, and removing any features will drop you below 120 points, we will scale your points accordingly during grading (i.e. 130/130 => 120 pts, 125/130 => 116 pts, etc.).
-* If your feature selection point total is over 130, you must select features that will not be graded.
+* If your feature selection point total is over 120, you must select features that will not be graded.

 __Required Features__

-60 pts - At least 3 "screens"/"major features"
+60 XP - At least 3 "screens"/"major features"
 - We expect your app to be of significant enough complexity that they are not "one screen" apps.
 "Trivial" screens will not be counted toward this (i.e. splash screen, etc.).

-15 pts - App can be interrupted (e.g. phone call) and works "correctly" given the domain
+15 XP - App can be interrupted (e.g. phone call) and works "correctly" given the domain
 - We expect your app to handle interruption as a full, professional release would.

-40 pts - Design and Presentation
+40 XP - Design and Presentation
 - We expect your app to be well-designed and polished.
 This includes everything from following interface guidelines to good layout to good fonts/colors.

-15 pts - Documentation
+15 XP - Documentation

 * Platform Justification - What are the benefits to the platform you chose?
 * Major Features/Screens - Include short descriptions of each (at least 3 of these)